vfshera/laraveldocs-vscode/assets/docs/md/10.x/queues.md

 php artisan queue:work --tries=3
 ```

 If a job exceeds its maximum number of attempts, it will be considered a "failed" job.
 For more information on handling failed jobs, consult the [failed job documentation](#dealing-with-failed-jobs).
-If `--tries=0` is provided to the `queue:work` command, the job will retried indefinitely.
+If `--tries=0` is provided to the `queue:work` command, the job will be retried indefinitely.

 You may take a more granular approach by defining the maximum number of times a job may be attempted on the job class itself.
 If the maximum number of attempts is specified on the job, it will take precedence over the `--tries` value provided on the command line: